SSAGESLabs/PySAGES/examples/hoomd-blue/Butane_ANN.md

 ```

 <!-- #region id="3UrzENm_oo6U" -->
-Next we load PySAGES and the relevant classes and methods for our problem
+Next, we load PySAGES and the relevant classes and methods for our problem
 <!-- #endregion -->

 ```python id="fpMg-o8WomAA"